 Paula closed the front door behind her and crossed the street.
 She had walked out of her home because when she woke up that morning she had seen her husband had erected a wooden pergola in the living-room.
 There were arches and pillars that stretched from the door over to the windows.
 She felt dismay as Jeremy was always saying he would do this kind of crazy thing, and then he did.
 Most people say they are going to do something, but lack of money or lack of courage prevents them from carrying out their plans.
 In Jeremy's case it was the exact opposite, saying and doing were synonymous to him.

-Paula felt she
+Paula felt she needed

-from her home which was empty during the week but at weekends and
+her home which was empty during the week but at weekends and

 holidays it was populated by families.
 The shouts and cries of